 The recovery period of the surgery is just as important, but where many mistakes happen.
 A patient’s vital signs must be properly monitored and their dressing regularly checked and changed to prevent infections.
 A patient’s body is very vulnerable and weak after surgery.

 If you or a loved one have suffered harm due to an error made during surgery, you should seek immediate legal assistance.
-At the Weitz Firm, our team understands the laws that go into medical malpractice cases and is ready to help you recover the compensation you deserve for your pain and suffering.
+At The Weitz Firm, LLC, our team understands the laws that go into medical malpractice cases and is ready to help you recover the compensation you deserve for your pain and suffering.
 We want to help recover money for: